 Every one of us was broke all of the time, and we were all living on ramen noodles.
 Finally, we figured out that we could pool our money together and make it go a lot further.
 For example, instead of gassing up everybody’s car, we picked one car, a van that could transport everybody, to fill up every two weeks.

 We also realized that if we shopped and cooked together as a team, we had about a hundred dollars to spare every two weeks.
 That was perfect for ordering pizza or doing some other fun activity every so often.

 4. You Really Don’t Need as Much as You Think to Be Happy

 If I wanted to keep my things with me as a volunteer, I would have had to pay to have them shipped from place to place, and then paid more money to have things stored.

 I didn’t have the money to do that, so I learned to live with whatever it was that I could fit into my rucksack.
 For luxury items that meant my laptop, a waterproof camera, cell phone, and a ten-year-old Gameboy.
 At first, I was miserable, but a month later I didn’t miss anything.

 5. People Who Are Less Fortunate Than You Are Often The First to Offer Help

 One of the things that touched me the most was that no matter where I was, in a small town in the middle of the United States or in a village in India, the poorest people were always the ones to offer assistance.

-I have had a family who lost their home to a wild fire cook my team and I dinner with a barbecue grill and a hot pot.
+I have had a family who lost their home to a wildfire cook my team and me dinner using a barbecue grill and a hot pot.